Content Marketing for SaaS: The 9-Step Guide

 To form an ideal customer profile, you can get answers to the following questions:

-- Which kind of companies/individuals do we target?
+- What kind of companies/individuals do we target?

 - What is the approximate budget of the user?